ListopiaTeam/Frontend/README.md

       - Admins here can decide if the content fits the site or not
         - If it doesn't fit the site, the content can be removed
         - If it's a false report, the content gets "approved" and gets cleared from the queue
-    - Problematic users can be deleted from the admin panel
+    - Problematic users can be deleted inside the Admin Panel

 - ### User Profile